 To measure teachers’ HR, we used the wrist-based fitness tracker Fitbit® Charge 4.
 In line with the manufacturer's instructions [@fitbitnd], the device was attached to the participants’ nondominant hand, a finger’s width above the wrist bone.
 The tracker works by flashing green LEDs hundreds of times per second, using light-sensitive photodiodes to catch the reflected light, to calculate the volume changes in the capillaries.
 From this, the tracker calculated the heart beats per minute.
 HR measurements were generated at least every 15 seconds.
 The raw data contained the estimated HR in BPM for each time stamp.
 To account for individual differences in the baseline HR, we also calculated z-standardized HR values based on individual means, i.e., at the subject level of n = 81 participants (standardized HR).

-Since we aimed to keep measurement intervals comparable between study phases, we aggregated HR over a representative 10-minute interval within each phase.
+Since we aimed to keep measurement intervals comparable between study phases, we aggregated HR over a representative 10-minute interval within each phase (cf. Fig. 2).
 Previous research has indicated that 10-minute intervals are a useful duration for analyzing PPG data [@lu2008can].
 The intervals were selected based on the following rules: The pre-teaching interval (I1) comprised the first 10 minutes after the fitness tracker had been put on.
-The teaching interval (I2) started two minutes after the teaching unit started.
+The teaching interval (I2) started two minutes after the lesson had started.
 This interval was of the highest relevance to our study.
 We explicitly chose an early 10-minute interval within the teaching phase, as previous studies revealed that the beginning of a lesson is most demanding and potentially stressful with regards to teacher-student interaction [@donker2018quantitative; @claessens2017positive].
 The post-teaching interval (I3) started immediately after the end of the teaching unit.
 The interview interval (I4) was defined as the mid-10 minutes between the end of the teaching unit and the time point when the fitness tracker was taken off.
-All participants were interviewed during this interval.
+All participants were being interviewed during this interval.
 The end interval (I5) comprised the last 10 minutes before the fitness tracker was taken off.

 ### Teaching Experience

 Participants’ teaching experience was assessed as a part of their sociodemographic data.
-Participants stated their work experience in years (excluding the traineeship year that is common in Germany).
+Participants stated their work experience in years.

 ### Subjective appraisal of the classroom events and coping processes

 The subjective disruption and confidence appraisals were assessed during the SRI on an 11-point rating scale, ranging from 0 (not at all disrupting/confident) to 10 (extremely disrupting/confident).
-Ratings were averaged across the nine classroom events for each participant, as we were interested in the general stressfulness of the teaching phase for each participant, specifically in the aggregated effect of all potentially stressful events (disruption rating) and the mean level of subjective coping (confidence rating).
+Ratings were averaged across the nine classroom events for each participant, as we were interested in the general stressfulness of the teaching phase for each participant.

 ## Data analysis